AI in the enterprise: guide covering every department with governance, risks, and roadmap

 IVIS MEDIA: Holistic AI solutions aligned with this guide

-Our AI services fit together: AI consulting clarifies use cases, tooling, and visibility in AI-generated answers (answer engine optimisation); AI automation implements processes, integrations, and automation.
+Related services: AI consulting for use cases, tooling, and visibility in AI answers (answer engine optimisation); AI automation for processes, integrations, and automation.

 Conclusion: AI adoption starts with business value, not hype

-Enterprises that deploy AI sustainably and effectively start not with the technology but with a business problem.
-The spectrum of use cases spans from autonomous digital workers and AI phone assistants through customer support, sales, marketing, and HR to operations, legal, facility management, and R&D.
+A sensible start means the business problem first, then the technology.
+The scope runs from digital workers and AI phone assistants through support, sales, marketing, and HR to operations, legal, facilities, and R&D.

-Cross-cutting methods such as RAG, workflow orchestration, and open frameworks (OpenClaw) extend the toolkit—but require clear governance, data protection, and operational concepts.
+RAG, workflow orchestration, and open frameworks such as OpenClaw extend the toolkit—but only work with governance, data protection, and clear operations.

 Frequently asked questions about enterprise AI adoption